Skip to Content

 18. Stake out the Strip

-The Strip on Frigate Bay is home to a row of rustic beach shacks and bars serving up rum cocktails and Carib beer by the beach.
-The bars serve up Jerk chicken, spicy curry and roti in generous portions with a side dish of a reggae beat.
-With names like Shiggidy Shack and Boozies the Strip is the perfect place to lime with the locals.
+The Strip on Frigate Bay is home to a row of rustic beach bars and shacks serving up rum cocktails and Carib beer by the beach.
+The bars offer Jerk chicken, spicy curry and roti in generous portions with a side dish of a reggae beat.

 Bar-on-the-strip-st-kitts